Menu

 The Top Talent Pass Scheme (TTPS), launched by Hong Kong's Immigration Department in December 2022, is designed to attract high-earning professionals and graduates from world-renowned universities to live and work in Hong Kong.

-TTPS Eligibility Categories for Entrepreneurs
+TTPS Eligibility Categories at a Glance

 Income RequirementHK$2.5M+ assessable income in year priorNot requiredNot required